Information on this page describes ways that agencies can partner with us to host a Peace Corps Coverdell Fellow.

 Some agencies build funding into agency budgets, grant proposals or raise funds to hire students directly.
 Fellows who are directly employed by an agency are asked to complete the Peace Corps Fellows Basic Agency Agreement (below).

 Many fellows are hired by UA units for graduate research, outreach or teaching assistantships.
-Qualified students may work outside their own academic deparment.
+Qualified students may work outside their own academic department.
 Depending on the nature of the assistantship, it may qualify for Fellows service to an underserved community.

 Many programs require an academic internship to graduate.
 A project at an agency may meet the requirements of the academic program.
 Academic credit is usually received.
 An academic advisor must agree to the internship proposal, and a final report or presentation is expected.
 Some outreach classes offer academic credit for service related internships, such as Community and School Gardens and Watershed Management Group internships.